QUIC (quic) Internet Drafts

 Working Group: QUIC (quic)

-This document describes concrete qlog event definitions and their metadata for HTTP/3-related events.
-These events can then be embedded in the higher level schema defined in [QLOG-MAIN].
+This document defines a qlog event schema containing concrete events for the core HTTP/3 protocol and selected extensions.
 Note to Readers Note to RFC editor: Please remove this section before publication.
 Feedback and discussion are welcome at https://github.com/quicwg/qlog (https://github.com/quicwg/qlog).
 Readers are advised to refer to the "editor's draft" at that URL for an up-to-date version of this document.
-Concrete examples of integrations of this schema in various programming languages can be found at https://github.com/quiclog/ qlog/ (https://github.com/quiclog/qlog/).

 Multipath Extension for QUIC